FarmBot-Docs/farmbot-genesis/v1.7/assembly/supporting-infrastructure/mobile-raised-bed.md

 description: "Step-by-step instructions for building a mobile raised bed for FarmBot Genesis"
 ---

 Building a **mobile raised bed** is the recommended method for installing FarmBot Genesis **indoors**.
-In these instructions we show you how to build a simple but sturdy bed that can be easily moved around a classroom, warehouse, or museum space.
+In these instructions we show you how to build a simple but sturdy bed that can be easily moved around a classroom, lab, warehouse, or museum space.

 {%
 include callout.html
 type="warning"
-title="Not suitable for Genesis XL" content="We do not recommend building a mobile raised bed for Genesis XL devices because it would be extremely heavy and difficult to move."
+title="Not suitable for Genesis XL" content="We do not recommend building a mobile raised bed for Genesis (XL) devices because it would be extremely heavy and difficult to move."
 %}

 ![mobile raised bed](_images/mobile_raised_bed.jpg)

 {%
 include callout.html
-type="info"
+type="clock-o"
 title="6 hours"
 content="This is the estimated time it will take to build a mobile raised bed."
 %}

 # Determining bed size

-We recommend building your mobile raised bed as big as it can be for your space, without exceeding the maximum assembled size of the FarmBot.
-This will ensure you get the most value out of your FarmBot without making the bed unnecessarily large.
-See the [economies of scale](../intro/high-level-overview.md#economies-of-scale) section for more information on maximizing FarmBot value.
+We recommend building your mobile raised bed as big as it can be for your space, without exceeding the [maximum size limit](../supporting-infrastructure.md#maximum-size) of your FarmBot.
+This will ensure you get the most value out of your FarmBot without making the bed unnecessarily large, which can be more difficult to move around and add cost.

 {%
 include callout.html